13 Best Things to do in Tromso in Winter

 Picture this: you’re floating in the Arctic Ocean in a survival dry suit, just chilling beneath the Northern Lights.
 It’s an incredibly peaceful, almost meditative experience and a perfect way to connect with nature in a totally unique way.

-If you’re looking for something different among the classical Tromso winter activities, add Arctic Floating to your bucket list!
+Add Arctic Floating to your bucket list if you’re looking for something different among the classical Tromso winter activities!

 Arctic Floating in Tromso: Tromso winter activities